The Truth About New Car Incentives

 2. Finance and lease incentives

 It’s not only cash purchasers who qualify for new car incentives.
 In fact, the increasing popularity of financing and leasing in Canada has pushed auto manufacturers to make finance and lease incentives more attractive than ever before.
 Much like cash incentives, finance and lease incentives are available to the public and subtracted from the market suggested retail price (MSRP).
 However, these are combinable with the manufacturer’s finance and lease rates and lower your total monthly payment.
-If you’re looking for a great finance or lease deal on a new car, be sure to check out our car buying program for exclusive pricing and savings on over 30 brands!

 3. Special finance and lease rates